livepeer/project-management/README.md

 2. Set goals for the current week and take ownership of deliverables within each project.

-We rotate to be the moderator.
+We rotate to be the **moderator**.
 The moderator's responsibilities include:
 * Prepare and send out shared work sheet prior to the meeting
   * Create the sections for each project
   * Fill out the decided tasks from last week